 I've been teaching math and science for 25 years and just love it.
 One of the best things about the job is seeing and hearing when a student truly understands a math concept.
 They always look so happy that they figured it out!
 I also really enjoy thinking of the best question I can ask in order to make the student think more.
 It's tons of fun!

-Georgia Institute of Technology-Main Campus - Bachelors, Biology
+Undergraduate Degree: Georgia Institute of Technology-Main Campus - Bachelors, Biology, General

 What is your teaching philosophy?